 SHG as Owner expresses its requirements through its non- executive director on the board of each entity.
 In Wholly Owned State Entities, Owner requirements are primarily applied when a company has specifically adopted public policy assignments and/or receives government subsidies.
-For example, where the entity is in receipt of subsidy from the Owner, the Owner is entitled to expect its entity to:
+For example, where the entity is in receipt of subsidy from the Owner, the Owner is entitled to expect its' entity to:

-- -adopt generic SHG terms and conditions for senior staff, including International Premiums - -submit to SHG for approval any schemes for bonus payments to senior staff - -submit to SHG for approval any bonus payments to senior staff.
+- -adopt generic SHG terms and conditions for senior staff, including International Premiums - -submit any schemes for bonus payments for senior staff to SHG for approval - -submit to SHG for approval any bonus payments to senior staff.